dannyqnguyen/eyewash/README.md

 This GAN pipeline starts with face alignment, followed by redeye blemish detection.
 After that, the GAN will fill in the detected blemish pixels and finally we use Wu Huikai's [library](https://github.com/wuhuikai/FaceSwap) for faceswap back onto the original image.

 ## Images
 I have included some sample images to test out redeye blemish removal in `data\preprocessed\redeye`.
 Please note for GAN workflow that we need to do face alignment on a single subject and redeye images where there are multiple faces or cropped faces will fail this pipeline.
-To process these images, set the `--use_gan` flag to `False` and to fill the blemish pixels with black.
+To process these images, set the `--use_gan` flag to `False` to fill the blemish pixels with black.

 ## DCGAN Training
 This project modifies Brandon Amos's [DCGAN model](https://github.com/bamos/dcgan-completion.tensorflow).
 It uses the same training procedure as well.